Skip to main content

 Step 2: Opening a Spanish bank account

 Choosing the right bank matters, especially for foreigners.
-CaixaBank stands out for its best English-language service and an extensive branch network throughout Spain, which makes it a popular choice among international buyers.
-Sabadell offers special programs dedicated to non-residents, with preferential conditions and advisors who understand the specific needs of foreign clients.
-BBVA, in turn, provides advanced online banking available in many languages, which makes it easier to manage finances remotely.
-The account opening process usually requires a passport, NIE and proof of address, and całą procedurę można przeprowadzić w ciągu jednej wizyty w oddziale.
+CaixaBank stands out for the best English-language service and an extensive branch network throughout Spain, which makes it a popular choice among international buyers.
+Sabadell offers special programs dedicated to non-residents, with preferential terms and advisors who understand the specific needs of foreign clients.
+BBVA, on the other hand, provides advanced online banking available in many languages, which makes managing finances remotely easier.
+Opening an account usually requires a passport, NIE, and proof of address, and the entire procedure can be completed in a single branch visit.

 Step 3: Deposit payment (depósito) and reservation agreement

-• Deposit payment: usually 1-3% of the property's price
+• Deposit payment: usually 1-3% of the property price

 • Signing the reservation agreement (Contrato de Arras)

-• Freezing the price for an agreed period (usually 2-4 weeks)
+• Freezing the price for the agreed period (usually 2-4 weeks)

 NOTE: If the buyer withdraws, they lose the deposit.
 If the seller withdraws, they must return double the deposit amount.